Corsair 24

-The Corsair 24 Mark II, also called the Corsair F-24 Mark II, is an American trailerable sailboat that was designed by Ian Farrier as a racer-cruiser and first built in 1996.
+The Corsair 24, also called the Corsair F-24, is an American trailerable sailboat that was designed by Ian Farrier as a racer-cruiser.
+The boat was produced in two versions, the centerboard-equipped Mark I and the daggerboard Mark II.

-The Corsair 24 Mark II is a development of the Farrier F-24.
+The Corsair 24 is a development of the Farrier F-24.

 Production

-The design was built by Corsair Marine in the United States, starting in 1996 as the F-24 Mark II.
-The name was changed to the Corsair 24 Mark II in 2000 when Farrier left the company and some minor changes made to the design.
-Production ran until 2003, with 200 boats completed, but it is now out of production.
+The design was built by Corsair Marine in the United States, starting in the early 1990s as the F-24.
+The name was changed to the Corsair 24 in 2000 when Farrier left the company and some minor changes made to the design.
+Production ran until 2003, with 200 Mark II boats completed, but it is now out of production.